react-epfl/padoc-lib/README.md

 int hops = [socket hopsCountFromPeer:peer];
 ```
 The function result highly depends on the underlying algorithm.
 6Shots provides a reliable
-information, but the Flooding algorithm usually gives an incorrect result.
+information, but the Flooding or the CBS algorithms usually give an incorrect result.
 Indeed,
 only neighbour nodes receive a correct hops count (1).
 Finally note that the *peer* argument
 is a peer id.